 One study looked at 100 people who did loving-kindness meditation.
 The results showed that the benefits from this type of meditation were “dose-dependent.”
 This means that the more time people spent doing loving-kindness meditation, the more positive feelings they felt.

 Another study looked at 50 college students.
 It found that doing Metta meditation three times per week improved positive emotions.
 It also helped improve their interpersonal interactions and understanding of other people.
 This was after just 12 meditation sessions.
 The benefits seemed to improve over time.

 11) Can help fight addictions

-Meditation can help to develop mental discipline.
+One of the benefits of meditation is that it can help to develop mental discipline.
 This can improve self-control and trigger awareness.
 Research shows that meditation can help patients to redirect their attention.
 They can also better manage their impulses and emotions.
 People who meditate tend to have a better understanding of the causes of their addictive behaviors.

 One study looked at 60 people in treatment for alcohol use disorder.
 Researchers found that doing transcendental meditation was associated with lower stress levels.
 It also was associated with less psychological distress, alcohol cravings, and even alcohol use three months later.

 Food addiction is also a major problem in our society.
 Meditation may help with the control of food cravings.
 One review of 14 different studies found that mindfulness meditation helped to reduce emotional eating and binge eating.